 (3) all lines of property and casualty insurance;

-(1) Any person holding one or more such licenses shall during the first thirty-six month period following the date of original issue of the licenses satisfactorily complete courses or programs of instruction or attend seminars equivalent to a minimum of sixty hours of instruction.
+(1) Any person holding one or more such licenses shall prior to the initial renewal date of such license satisfactorily complete courses or programs of instruction or attend seminars equivalent to a minimum of sixty hours of instruction.

-(2) Any person holding one or more of such licenses, who has complied with subsection (1), shall for each thirty-six month period satisfactorily complete courses or programs of instruction or attend seminars equivalent to forty-five classroom hours of instruction.
+(2) Any person holding one or more of such licenses, who has complied with paragraph (1), shall for each thirty-six month period prior to the renewal date of the license satisfactorily complete courses or programs of instruction or attend seminars equivalent to forty-five classroom hours of instruction.